tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 13. Final filtering and selection of loci

-- Filter again for missingness using trimal (see 11.)
+- Filter for missingness again using trimal  (see 11.)

 ### Now load your exons in Geneious Prime for the filtering of
 - Min. length (e.g. 800 bp)
 - Min. sequences (e.g. 10)
 - Min. pairwise identity (e.g. 75%)

-  --> Then review your exons maually to make sure they are well aligned
+  --> Then check your exons manually to make sure they are well aligned.

   ---
 ## 14. Identify large gene families

 <blockquote style="border-left: 4px solid #3498db; padding-left: 15px; margin-left: 0;">

-You usually aim to design baits for low-copy loci.
-In the Amaranthaceae family we found several whole genome dublication events which is why we cannot find many single copy loci.
-However loci belonging to large genefamilies should be discarded.
-Therefore we counted the occurence of our taxa in the homolog (isoform masked) trees and discard loci with a higher count than six.
+Usually you want to design baits for low copy loci.
+In the Amaranthaceae family we have found several whole genome duplication events, so we cannot find many single copy loci.
+However, loci belonging to large gene families should be discarded.
+Therefore, we counted the occurrence of our taxa in the homologous (isoform masked) trees and discarded loci with a count higher than six.

 </blockquote>